CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

     It has been tested with Windows, Mac and Linux.

 **What future features can be expected?**
-    Time permitting, there are some features that we may add:
+    Time permitting, there are some features that may be added in the future:

     + Support for MEEG datasets (first in line are FieldTrip and EEGLab).
     + Spatial clustering.